Xido Finance (XIDO) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Xido Finance Historical Price

-According to the latest data gathered on Xido Finance live price page, the current price of Xido Finance is 0.0393776USD.
-The circulating supply of Xido Finance(XIDO) is 28.31M XIDO , giving it a market capitalization of $1.11M.
+According to the latest data gathered on Xido Finance live price page, the current price of Xido Finance is 0USD.
+The circulating supply of Xido Finance(XIDO) is 0.00 XIDO , giving it a market capitalization of $0.00.

 - 24-hour0.00%$ --$ --$ --